 The dining room is one of the three places for silence, the other two being the meditation hall and the bath.
 Even for the poorest meal we show deep thanks.

-- Eat what will be served (vegetables, meat, fish, etc.)!
+- Eat what will be served (vegetables, meat, fish, etc.) and be grateful.!

 - No leftovers!